kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Facebook is not just an innocent bystander here because its algorithms rewarding engagement has helped in the active promotion of more radical political posts and Facebook groups.

 Mark Zuckerberg is the person trying to navigate Facebook through these challenging times.
 Its public image is as controversial as the company itself.
-He is not only Facebook's founder and CEO, but also **controlling shareholder with 53% share on voting rights** and 13% on Facebook's equity.
+He is not only Facebook's founder and CEO, but also **controlling shareholder with 53% share on voting rights** and 13% share on Facebook's equity.

 Despite all its past and current issues, Facebook's business is performing exceptionally well.
 Its users are sticking with it.
 The number of users is still growing and so are revenue and profits.